controlers/hashicorp-terraform-provider-aws/docs/contributing/maintaining.md

 CloudFront changes:

 CloudFront service client updates have previously caused an issue when a new field introduced in the SDK was not included with Terraform and caused all requests to error (https://github.com/hashicorp/terraform-provider-aws/issues/4091).
-As a precaution, if you see CloudFront updates, run all the CloudFront resource acceptance testing before merging (`TestAccAWSCloudFront`).
+As a precaution, if you see CloudFront updates, run all the CloudFront resource acceptance testing before merging (`TestAccCloudFront`).

 New Regions: